Are Bats Dangerous to Humans and Pets?

 Are Raccoons Dangerous?

-With fuzzy fur, distinctive mask-like features and bushy tails, raccoons look cute from a distance.
+With fuzzy fur, distinctive mask-like features, and bushy tails, raccoons look cute from a distance.
 This forest creature is a common sight in many neighborhoods and suburbs, but that doesn't make it friendly or safe.
 Raccoons can be dangerous in certain circumstances.
 Here are a few of the most common questions about the risks raccoons can pose to your home and family.
 Do Raccoons Attack Humans?
 In general, raccoons do not attack people.
 These naturally shy creatures prefer to flee if they sense humans.
 However, that fear can dwindle as they adapt to cities and suburbs.
 Raccoons are most dangerous to humans when they feel threatened or trapped or need to protect their young.
 Before attacking, raccoons may bluff or try to intimidate you.
 They might bear their teeth and claws, vocalize aggressively or even charge at you.
 Displays of aggression mean an attack is likely, so give raccoons a wide berth if you encounter one.
 Are Raccoons Dangerous to Pets?
-Raccoons can pose a risk to pets, especially...
+Raccoons can pose a risk to pets,...

 Read More